vicoslab/dis_tutorial5/README.md

 pass.filter(*cloud_filtered);
 ```

 Then, we calculate normals to the points.
-For each point we take a look at its neighbours and estimate the normal to the surface.
+For each point, we take a look at its neighbors and estimate the normal to the surface.
 This is one of many possible approaches to do this.
 In this way, we can also create a 3d mesh from 3d points:
 ```
 // Estimate point normals
 ne.setSearchMethod(tree);